"Willy" travels in a loop, showcasing the very best of the South Island. It includes our entire South Island travel network without the Far South.

 NB.
 Once the infrastructure can support our groups again, Stray will return to staying overnight in Rangitata Peel Forest and Kaikoura, instead of Christchurch and Picton.
 We anticipate this will be in early 2018.

 You have a full free day in Picton to discover the charms of the Marlborough Sounds.
 Take the opportunity to go swimming with wild dolphins in the scenic Sounds, or we highly recommend catching a water taxi to walk or mountain bike a section of the unbelievably beautiful Queen Charlotte Track.
 There are shorter walks to enjoy around the Picton township, such as the Queen Charlotte Sound view walk.
 Alternatively, you can take advantage of the free fishing gear and complimentary bikes at your Picton accommodation.

-Today meet your Stray group at midday to start the jouney west towards Nelson.
-We will cruise through the world famous Marlborough wine region with the option to stop by a 'cellar doors' to taste some of the regions specialty Sauvignon Blanc before continuing on to Nelson.
-We'll do a supermarket stop in Motueka to stock up on supplies for the next couple days before continuing on to our standout 'strademark' destination in Marahau, located on the edge of the paradise-like Abel Tasman National Park.
+Enjoy a leisurely morning getting to know charming Picton.
+You’ll meet your Stray group at the accommodation at midday.
+Once on the bus, we’ll cruise through the world famous Marlborough vineyard area and, depending on the group, we may stop for a wine tasting to sample the region’s specialty Sauvignon Blanc before heading to the coastal town of Nelson.
+We make a supermarket stop in Motueka to stock up on supplies for the next couple days and then make our way to our amazing overnight destination Marahau, right on the edge of the spectacular Abel Tasman National Park.

 Timetables are subject to change but our team will email you if this happens whilst you are travelling.
 Your online booking account will also show confirmed departure times.

 |Picton - Ferry Terminal (Depart)||12:00pm||12:00pm||12:00pm||12:00pm|

 |Franz Josef (Non Travel Day)||Free||Free||Free||Free||Free||Free||Free|